Stealthyunic0rn/Forensics/Writeup/Cridex.md

           f5d61a0ccf96e07228a4818918aa33e8  executable.1484.exe

-As a result, we get back trojan results from the hash.
+As a result, we get back a trojan results from the hash.